 Changes to the privacy notice and your duty to inform us of changes

-This version was last updated on 5 January 2022 and historic versions can be obtained by contacting us.
+This version was last updated on 26 January.
+Historic versions can be obtained by contacting us.

 It is important that the personal data we hold about you is accurate and current.
 Please keep us informed if your personal data changes during your relationship with us.